garosan/web3_notes/cyfrin/foundry_fundamentals/01_foundry_simple_storage.md

 If you wish to simulate on-chain transactions pass a RPC URL.
 ```

+If you get an error from a missing `Counter.sol` file or similar in your `artifacts` folder, run `forge clean` and then run your script again.

 If we didn't pass an RPC URL, where did this deploy to?
 If no RPC URL is specified, Foundry automatically launches an Anvil instance, runs your script and terminates the Anvil instance.